The decimal place value is used to name a part of a whole or a part of a collection. This is most commonly found in units of money.

 For this lesson, we will be working with base ten blocks.
 If you've already worked on my lessons covering place value, then you're already familiar with place value blocks.
 If you haven't had a chance to check that lesson out yet, here's a quick example.

-In the picture below, the block represents a collection of smaller blocks.
+In the picture below, the large block (which signifies a whole unit) represents a collection of smaller blocks (each individual representing a one hundredth).
 For decimals, we will have the entire block equal a whole (in other words, if the entire block were colored in, it would equal the whole number 1).

 Notice how the block is divided into ten columns and ten rows.
+A full column of ten individual blocks equals one tenth or 0.1.
+See the example below for a visual explanation.
 The highlighted area shows a part of the collection, in this case, 0.2 or 2 Tenths of the whole.